KSV2001/Placements/README.md

 # Placements
-All the projects in resume + some more!
+All the projects in my resume + some more!

 This file has all my projects done so far.